White Clover Establishment and Management Guide (B 1251)Download PDF

 |Table 4.
 Clipped dry forage yields of white clover varieties near Athens, Ga.
 Established Oct.
 29, 1999.
 (Hoveland and Durham, unpublished data)|

-Grazing persistence is a far better predictor of clover performance than yield clipping trials because grazed clovers are frequently defoliated and treaded upon.
+Grazing persistence is a far better predictor of clover performance than yield clipping trials because grazed clovers are frequently defoliated and subjected to repeated hoof abuse.
 Table 5 is derived from a study conducted at the Northwest Georgia Branch Station by Dr. Carl Hoveland and Greg Durham.
-In this study, Durana, Patriot, and Regal clovers were fall planted in bermudagrass sod and continuously grazed.
+In this study, Durana, Patriot and Regal clovers were fall planted in bermudagrass sod and continuously grazed.
 Ground coverage of all clover entries was similar at the beginning of the study.
 After one year of grazing, basal coverage of Regal ladino clover was significantly less than that of Durana or Patriot.
 This is important because basal coverage provides energy storage and growing points for good regrowth and survival of Durana and Patriot (Figure 2).

 |Entry||Percent basal cover